-In October 2014, we initiated a restructuring plan in order to improve organization efficiency and offset the impact of stranded overhead costs resulting from the spin-off of our health care business.
-The restructuring is intended to improve our underlying profitability and increase our flexibility to invest in targeted growth initiatives, brand building and other capabilities critical to delivering future growth.
+In 2014, we initiated a restructuring plan in order to improve organization efficiency and offset the impact of stranded overhead costs resulting from the spin-off of our health care business.
+The restructuring was intended to improve our underlying profitability and increase our flexibility to invest in targeted growth initiatives, brand building and other capabilities critical to delivering future growth.
+The restructuring impacted all of our business segments and our organizations in all major geographies.

-The restructuring is expected to be completed by the end of 2016, with total costs, primarily severance, anticipated to be \$130 to \$160 after tax (\$190 to \$230 pre-tax).
-Cash costs are projected to be approximately 80 percent of the total charges.
-The restructuring is expected to impact all of our business segments and our organizations in all major geographies.
+The restructuring actions were completed by December 31, 2016, with total costs, primarily severance, of \$164 after tax (\$231 pre-tax).
 Charges were recorded in the following income statement line items:

-nber 31
+Year Ended December 31

-2015 2014
+2 2016 2015 2014

-Cost of products sold \$ 23 \$ 40
+Cost of products sold \$ 6 \$ 23 \$ 40

-Marketing, research and general expenses 40 93
+Marketing, research and general expenses 32 40 93

+Other (income) and expense, net (3)

-Provision for income taxes (21) (38)
+Provision for income taxes (8) (21) (38)

-Net charges \$ 42 \$ 95
+Net charges \$ 27 \$ 42 \$ 95

-Cash payments of \$86 were made during 2015 related to the restructuring.
-Cash payments in 2014 were not material.
+Cash payments of \$60 and \$86 were made during 2016 and 2015, respectively.